pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/4-create-video-detail-fragment.md

+<h1>Create the video detail fragment</h1>

-<h1>Goal of checkpoint 3: Add an activity to show details of a video</h1>
+<h2>Goal of checkpoint 3: Add an activity to show details of a video</h2>

+* show details of a video in a dedicated Activity
+* offer an action to play the video to start the video player
+* show related videos in an extra row below the detail info

+<b style="color: red">TBD: add screenshot of detail view with related content</b>

+<h2>Concepts</h2>

+The Leanback library offers ready to use components to create a detail view for a video clip.
+The detail view shows additonal information about the video and actions like play.
+Goal of checkpoint 3 is to create an additional Activity containing a <a href="https://developer.android.com/reference/android/support/v17/leanback/app/DetailsFragment.html">DetailsFragment</a> of the Leanback library which is populated with the model data by leveraging the <a href="http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter">Model-View-Presenter pattern</a>.

-<h2>Step 1: Create a new Activity VideoDetailsActivity in the fastlane package</h2>
+<h2>Step 1: Create a new activity <code>VideoDetailsActivity</code> in the fastlane package</h2>

-<p>In order to display details of an activity we have to create a new Activity:</p>
+<p>In order to display details of an activity we have to create a new class <code>VideoDEtailsActivity</code>:</p>

 	public class VideoDetailsActivity extends Activity {
 	    @Override